Nicotine+

 4. Add a new release note entry to NEWS.md.
 Release notes should contain a user-readable list of noteworthy changes since the last release (not a list of commits), as well as a list of closed issues on GitHub.

 5. Increase the Nicotine+ version number / add new version entries in the master branch.
-Nicotine+ uses Semantic Versioning.
 The following files need to be modified:

 6. Ensure that the Windows and macOS packages generated by GitHub Actions still work.